 Perceptions of our social world are shaped by both the adults and young people in our lives.
-Accordingly, a programme delivered by peer-educators with a clear ‘delay’ message, including practise in assertiveness skills, is successful at promoting postponement of first intercourse.
+Accordingly, a programme delivered by peer-educators to 13 and 14 year olds with a clear ‘delay’ message, including practise in assertiveness skills, is successful at promoting postponement of first intercourse.

 The adult-led exercises (ApauseToo) complement the peer-led exercises by facilitating deeper understandings about sex and sexuality, with an emphasis on the exploration of the beliefs, attitudes and skills necessary in building successful relationships.

 Within this overarching context of relationships education more medical aspects such as contraception and STIs are explored.
 Find out more about ApauseToo